Xilinx/mlir-aie/docs/Tracing.md

 ***Insert packet switch routing example***

-Within the `func.func @sequence` block, we add a set of `aiex.ipu.write32` to configure the tile trace settings, the shimDMA,
+Within the `func.func @sequence` block, we add a set of configuration register writes (`aiex.ipu.write32`) to configure the tile trace units and the shimDMA.

 ### <u>Configure tile trace settings</u>
 For a give AIE2 tile, we configure the trace control for the tile core and tile memory separately.
 There are 4 registers we generally use to configure the trace behavior.
-2 are for configuring the trace general control and the other 2 are to specify which events our tile's trace hardware is monitoring.
+2 are for configuring the general trace control and the other 2 are to specify which events our tile's trace hardware is monitoring.

+The table below describes the general trace control registers.

 | Config Register | Address | Field | Bits | Reset Value | Description |
 |-----------------|---------|-------|------|-------------|-------------|